Why is the Vatican interested in astronomy?

 Do you report your findings directly to the Holy See?

 Our scientific work is published in the regular international journals of astronomy, refereed by our fellow astronomers.
 At the end of each year, our accomplishments for the year are written up (in Italian) in an annual report and presented to the Holy See.
-(An expanded version of this annual report, in English, is available on our web site:
+(An expanded version of this annual report, in English, is available on our web site at this link:

 What is the pope’s involvement in the Vatican Observatory?
 Does he have a personal interest in astronomy?